barriedirk/exercise-how-to-deploy-npm-package/readme.md

-It's a small project to learn how to deploy a package into npm, which parts of your package.json you need to touch
+It's a small project to learn how to deploy a package into npm, and which parts of your package.json you need to touch.

 which command you need to execute